Errorname/prismapizza/README.md

 - 4/ Presentation of the playground (insert datas, show queries and mutations) 4min
 - 5/ Plug frontend on backend 8min
 - 6/ Finish talk.
 Eat pizzas.
 2min

+## Presentation navigation

+Use keyboards arrow to navigate through the presentation.

+The presentation is a set of pages, divided into steps.

+Use :arrow_left: and :arrow_right: to navigate between pages

+Use :arrow_up: and :arrow_down: to navigate between steps